wereallgeek/PicoCalc-MMBasic-Programs-from-the-geeks/note/README.md

 I for insert note - like new note but at current location

-D to delete current note.
+Backspace - to delete current note.
 It will domino the files back to remove the "hole"

-Q or ESC to exit
+ESC to exit

 R to reload